utdata/icj-cli-tools/MovingAround.md

 So to break that down:
 * printed my working directory, which showed me I was in my Users folder.
 * I did `cd` into `testy` which moved me to inside that directory.
-* I did `ls` to see what was inside `testy` now that I'm in it, and it showed me that `mydirectory` was indeed inside.
+* Now that I'm inside `testy`, I did `ls` to see the contents of my current folder, and it showed me that `mydirectory` was indeed inside.
 * I did `pwd` to show that my current working directory (where I am) is inside the `testy` folder.

 Now let's go inside the `mydirectory` folder: